 Set Options according to your preference and click Next.

 Note: If the PST file is password protected, enter the password and unlock it, click OK.

 Choose the Import items to the same folder in option and select the Microsoft 365 mailbox, Click Finish.

 That’s it!
-The manual method is way short, and there is nothing to worry about.
-However, there are two more methods, which can be used to import PST files to Microsoft 365 mailboxes.
+The manual method is way short, and there is nothing to worry except about the file size and the chances of data loss during the process.
+However, there are two more methods from Microsoft 365 Import Service feature, which can be used to import PST files to Microsoft 365 mailboxes.
 Let’s have a close look at those methods.

 A. Network Upload Method to Import PST to Microsoft 365